Omycron83/Notes/Temp/Vorschrieb.md

 **Reflect on the way media has changed the world around you**
 - Social life: interacting with friends online instead offlien
-- Informing yourself: instead of library/personal opinion-> random strangers
+- Informing yourself: instead of library/personal opinion -> random strangers
 - Education -> Instead of reviewing my own notes, often find myself, script being online
 - Business -> more effcetive marketing